Pranav718/Learning_SwiftUI/Day 21/buildingApp&Some_Concepts.md

 ```

 There are four spacers we have to add:
-    1.One directly before the “Guess the Flag” title.
+    One, directly before the “Guess the Flag” title.
-    2.Two (yes, two) directly before the “Score: ???” text.
+    Two, directly before the “Score: ???” text.
-    3.And one directly after the “Score: ???” text.
+    Third, And one directly after the “Score: ???” text.

-And a little padding around the VStack
+And a little padding around the VStack.